 Regardless of what career you hope to have in the future, excellent listening skills will be essential.
 They allow you to follow your boss's instructions, respond to customers' questions, and interact with coworkers.

 Listening is a skill while hearing is a physical ability, and it is certainly possible to have one without the other.
 It requires being able to pay attention to the information another person is conveying, regardless of the mode they use to get it across.

 When your boss or a customer is speaking, make eye contact.
 It indicates that you are listening and actually forces you to pay attention.
 Ask appropriate questions after they are done to make sure you understand the directions or question.

-Don't Interrupt Someone at Work, Unless It Is Urgent
+Don't Interrupt, Unless It Is Urgent

-What does that mean anyway?
-Casual clothing is usually okay for most jobs teens hold.
-Generally, jeans and t-shirts, or shorts and t-shirts, are okay.
+Many people, including adults, are confused about what to wear to work, or what not to wear, and this directive is particularly perplexing to teens who are brand new to the workforce.
+Casual clothing is usually okay for most teens' jobs.
+That generally means jeans and t-shirts, or shorts and t-shirts.
 Make sure your clothes are clean and your jeans aren't ripped (even though this may be in style).
-Don't wear t-shirts imprinted with things that may offend others—even if you, personally, aren't offended.
-Girls shouldn't wear revealing clothing, for example short shorts, or micro mini-skirts.
+Don't wear t-shirts imprinted with things that may offend others—even if they aren't offensive to you and your friends.

 Reasons to Learn Good Workplace Skills